Welcome to 222 Shuswap RCACS

-We parade weekly Wednesdays from 6:15-9:15 PM at Camp Elkcanoe near Canoe Beach.
-To find out what is planned for this week, check out our Calendar!
+We parade weekly Wednesdays from 6:15-9:00 PM at St. John the Evangelist Anglican Church in Salmon Arm on Shuswap St. To find out what is planned for this week, check out our Calendar!

 If you are interested in Air Cadets, please feel free to explore our website, contact us, or visit us during our weekly parade.